Bede Gaming

-Bede Gaming is a gambling platform and software company based in Newcastle upon Tyne, England, with offices in London, England and Sofia, Bulgaria.
+Bede Gaming Limited is a gambling platform and software company based in Newcastle upon Tyne, England, with offices in London, England and Sofia, Bulgaria.
 It supplies gambling platforms and software to online casinos, online bingo operators, and lotteries in regulated markets.
 The platform handles more than £3 billion of wagers per year.

 Products

 Bede Gaming's platform develops modular, device agnostic gambling products, allowing users to bet using a single sign on centralised account.
 The platform integrates into land-based reporting and loyalty systems, allowing gambling operators to have a single view of their customer both online and in their retail channels.
 More than 60% of transactions on the platform are conducted on mobile devices such as smartphones and tablet computers.
 Operators have a suite of management and reporting tools to allow them to track customer behaviour and reward customers with game specific bonuses or promotions.
 Bede Gaming's platform operates using a single source of code, meaning that there is only one iteration of the platform rather than multiple versions offered by rival gambling platform companies.